BESamples/K12-School-GRC-Risk-Assessment/01-project-charter/rules-of-engagement.md

 Testing is authorized only against systems created for this project, including:

-- The `northstar.local` Active Directory domain
+- The `corp.com` Active Directory domain
 - The Windows Server domain controller
 - Lab Windows workstations
 - The Ubuntu Wazuh server